rollkit/rollkit/node/p2p_block_sync.md

 ### Block Exchange Service

 The block exchange service is created during full node initialization.
 After that, during the block manager's initialization, a pointer to the block store inside the block exchange service is passed to it.
-Blocks created in the block manager are then passed to the `BlockCh` channel and then sent to [go-header] service to be gossiped blocks over p2p network.
+Blocks created in the block manager are then passed to the `BlockCh` channel and then sent to the [go-header] service to be gossiped blocks over the P2P network.

 ### Block Publication to P2P network